tinymce/tinymce-docs/general-configuration-guide/customize-ui.md

 ### Changing Editor Height and Width

 A common UI customization used by developers is changing the height and width of the editable area.
-The following examples are code snippets that change TinyMCE height and wideth.
+The following examples are code snippets that change TinyMCE height and width.

 > Note: The links below contain specific details of these customization options.